Efficient Fourier representations of families of Gaussian processes: Regression

 \subsection{Numerical Implementation}

 For a general $N \times 2m$ matrix $\mtx{X}$, the computational complexity of the numerical solution of the linear system of equations

 is $O(Nm^2)$.
 For GP regression tasks with large amounts of data, $O(Nm^2)$ can be prohibitively expensive.
-However for the linear system that appears in the case of Fourier representations, we take advantage of the structure of $\mtx{X}$ to reduce evaluation to $O(N + m^3)$ operations.
-We do this by constructing the $2m \times 2m$ matrix $\mtx{X\tran X}$ in $O(N + m^2\log{m})$ operations using a non-uniform fast Fourier transform (FFT)~\cite{dutt1, greengard2} whereas constructing $\mtx{X\tran X}$ ordinarily requires $O(Nm^2)$ operations for general matrices.
+However, for the linear system that appears in the case of Fourier representations, we take advantage of the structure of $\mtx{X}$ to reduce the linear solve to $O(N + m^3)$ operations.
+We do this by constructing the $2m \times 2m$ matrix $\mtx{X\tran X}$ in $O(N + m^2\log{m})$ operations using a non-uniform fast Fourier transform (FFT)~\cite{dutt1, greengard2} whereas constructing $\mtx{X\tran X}$ ordinarily requires $O(Nm^2)$ operations.
+After constructing $\mtx{X\tran X}$, the cost of the linear solve, for all hyperparameters input into Algorithm \ref{a10}, is $O(m^3)$.